cogdog/ds106bank/README.md

 ![](images/logged-in.jpg)

 If the setting is for a user account required, on the buttons that link to the form from a Thing, the button is disabled and a sign in button is provided:

 ![](images/must-login-ex.jpg)

 If the user account is optional, the alert offers a chance to sign in as an option:

 ![](images/optional-login.jpg)

+A lesson learned the hard way; never allow self-registration on WordPress sites where accounts get authoring privileges- this is a spam account magnet.
+The theme has an option for you to label the button as you see fit, but also to provide a link where it should go- it could be a page on the site with information on how to get an account or link to a managed signup form.
+Putting `#` in the link field will disable the button and it provides a Javascript alert that registration is not available.

 The setting for **User names on submission forms** creates a field for a user to enter a desired username to identify their shared content (if not logging in); previously this was a twitter account but it cold be any unique name a user chooses; it acts more like a tag,